 To be young… to become ‘a star’ almost over night… to go from being nobody to being somebody… hard to describe.

-What can you say about song writing process in Jefferson Airplane?
-One of the most notable songs you made is "Embryonic Journey".
-Is there a story behind it?
+What can you say about the songwriting process in Jefferson Airplane?
+One of the most notable songs you wrote is ‘Embryonic Journey’.

 Hallucinogenic has had nothing to do with my playing, writing, or recording.
 Perhaps it could be inspiring to some… it was counter productive for me.

-What are some of the strongest memories from recording and producing JA albums?
+What are some of the strongest memories from recording albums with the group?

 The excitement of new music, new techniques… both musical and technical… and, of course, being young!

-Around 1969 you and Jack Casady decided to form Hot Tuna and you got back to your blues roots.
-It's still an ongoing project.
+In 1969 you decided to form Hot Tuna and get back to your roots.
+It’s still an ongoing project.

 That it is… may it last longer.

-Later on you decided to record some solo albums.
-What would you say is the main difference working on your solo albums?
+What would you say is the main difference in being a solo artist?